 Aww, it’s so cute—just don’t feed it after midnight!
 This exciting creature feature centers around Billy Peltzer, who receives a strange, albeit adorable, pet named Gizmo on Christmas.
 But after accidentally breaking one of the three important rules that go along with taking care of a Mogwai, Billy is left dealing with the horde of gremlins that take over his town.

-The Griswolds are preparing for a Christmas family get-together, but things quickly begin to go wrong for Clark, his wife Ellen, and their children.
+In this cult classic flick, the Griswolds are preparing for a Christmas family get-together, but things quickly begin to go wrong for Clark, his wife Ellen, and their children.
 Clark tries to shrug things off, focusing on the nice Christmas bonus he’s about to receive, but his bad luck only continues to grow with the addition of annoying family members and other mishaps.

-Nothing is more American than fighting with perfect strangers over a toy during the Christmas shopping season.
+There’s nothing is more American than fighting with perfect strangers over a toy during the Christmas shopping season.
 Sometimes the struggle can get so intense that not even the Terminator … that is to say, Howard Langston, can defeat the mad crowds.
 Always busy at work, Howard misses his son’s karate competition.
 He tries to make up for it by getting his son the action figure he wants as a Christmas gift, but it’s sold out everywhere.
 What lengths will he go to in order to get his mitts on the popular action figure?

 NYPD cop John McClane tries to reconcile with his estranged wife at her Christmas work party, but his attention is quickly refocused after the entire building is locked down by a group of terrorists.
 McClane then realizes it’s up to him to save the day.
 Yippee-ki-yay!
+Oh, and if you’re looking for other great action movies that aren’t Die Hard, we’ve got you covered.

 Buddy—a normal-sized human—falls into Santa’s gift sack as a child on Christmas Eve and is teleported to the North Pole.
 Here, he grows up and works as one of Santa’s toy-making helpers.
 He is happy as a clam until he begins to feel like he doesn’t fit in.
 One day, he decides to venture to Manhattan to find his biological father, a workaholic publisher, and create a new life there.
 And even though his dad is put off by Buddy’s saccharine optimism, we just love it!